Los-Crackitos/excelante-doc/writer/writer.md

     "orientation": "OrientationLanscape",     // (Optionnal) Is the orientation of layout.
 (OrientationPortrait || OrientationLanscape) Default is set to OrientationPortrait.
     "items": [{                               // Array of items.
 An item is an object that can be write into excel file.
       "starting_cell_coordonates": "B3",      // (Optionnal) Represent the begining coordonates of the item.
-      "tables": [{                            // Array of data.
+      "table": [{                            // Array of data.
 Represent all data of an excel table that can be write into file.
 An object of tables is write by column or by row
         "orientation": "column",              // Represent the mode of writing. (column || row) "cells": [{                           // Represent an array of cells to wwrite "value": "myValue",                 // Value of the cell